-Update: American will fly nonstop from JFK, Miami, and Dallas to Tel Aviv this year.
+Update: American will fly nonstop from JFK and Miami to Tel Aviv this year.

 Best of all, you can refund all AA award tickets for free anytime before departure!